Something blue

 Toogoolawah Qld

-Something blue draws parallels between the mating rituals of the Satin Bowerbird, and humans, who have adapted to online dating and use images of themselves on dating sites or social media to meet people and attract a mate.
+Something blue draws parallels between the mating rituals of the Satin Bowerbird males who collect and display blue objects to attract a mate, and humans who have adapted to online dating and use images to attract a mate.
+Instead of using images of our physical appearance, what if we only use images of our belongings that reflect our identity, beliefs, and emotions.

 7 September – 17 November 2024